 Li, S. T., Jenkins, S., & Grewal, S. (2012).
 Impact of race and ethnicity on the expression, assessment, and diagnosis of psychopathology.
 In M. Hersen, S. Turner, & D. Beidel (Eds.).Adult Psychopathology and Diagnosis, 6th Edition, New York, NY: Wiley

 Michael, P. M., & Li, S. T. (2010).
 Psychometrics.
 In J. C. Thomas, & M. Hersen (Eds.),Handbook of Clinical Competencies.
 New York, NY: Springer.

 Li, S. T., Poppert, K., Tapsak, S., Stave, A. R., Grewal, S., & Marcin, R. (April, 2013).
 Objective and subjective assessment of executive functioning as predictors of academic and behavioral outcomes in kindergarten sample.
-Poster presented at the Society for Research in Child Development, Seattle, WA.
+Poster presented at the Biennial Meeting of the Society for Research in Child Development, Seattle, WA.

 Li, S., Neal, C., & Pagenstecher, L. (2012, October).
 Promoting health behaviors in the school setting: Findings across five cohorts of MIKE Program.
 Poster presented at the Society for Public Health Education annual meeting, San Francisco, CA.

 Li, S. T., & Gerrie, M. P. (2011, August).
 How well does the WISC-IV Picture Concepts subtest perform?
 Understanding construct validity and psychometric properties in a community-based sample.
 Poster presented at the American Psychological Association Conference, Washington, DC.